General der Nachrichtenaufklärung Training Referat: Evaluation of signal training

-The training of signal troops in the field, appears to be less successful.
+The training of signal troops in the field, appeared to be less successful.
 Throughout the TICOM documentation, attention is drawn to the acute shortages in the Field Army of personnel who were well trained in signal intelligence operations.
 This was particularly true in the late years of the war when courses became more disorganised and less effective.
 The central agencies recognized this weakness and attempted to remedy it by publishing field manuals on security and having lectures given at the Army Signals School in Halle (Heeres-Nachrichten-Schule II) by members of In 7/VI.
 Despite these efforts, however, the Field Army remained, according to Walter Fricke, pitifully ignorant of the principles of security.
 Ignorance undoubtedly lay at the bottom of the non-cooperative attitude of the Field Army in regard to the adoption of systems considered more secure than those in use by the Army.
 Conditions were aggravated at the end of the war by the necessity for sending all able-bodied men into the front line and by the general confusion of the Army.
 Very little training could be carried on by the Field Army during the late months of the war since their schools were taken over by the operational agencies they used to train.
 For example, the Army Signal School at Halle had been used by the In 7/IV since November 1943 for the preparation of Army keys, and after March 1945 it housed a considerable section of the OKW/Chi, including service personnel and civilians.
 After 1944, little if any signal training was carried out by the Army.

-TICOM Notes

-The Target Intelligence Committee was a project formed in World War II by the United States to find and seize German intelligence assets, particularly signals intelligence and cryptographic ones.
-The following TICOM documents are referenced in this article.
-Some documents are not currently available online but may be National Archives and Records Administration.
-If they are not available there, then they are still considered Top Secret.